MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M3 Case Study 1B Implement production methods.md

 1. Select **Formulas\>Formula**.
 Select **Approve Formula.**

 2. In the **Approved by** field, enter or select **000528** for Glen John.
-Click OK.
+Select OK.

-3. Select Header tab then click Approval and enter **000528** for Glen John.
+3. Select Header tab then select Approval and enter **000528** for Glen John.

 4. Select **OK**.